Apply to Memorial

 - Some academic units only admit students for the Fall semester and do not assess applications after the application deadline, while others offer admission for multiple semesters without deadlines.

 - Deadlines and entry semesters are listed in the programs section of our website.

 - Please submit documents 2 days after you submit your graduate applications so that they may be properly matched with your file.

-- All applications and required documents must be received by the School of Graduate Studies by the application deadline for your program of interest.
+- All applications and required documents must be received by the School of Graduate Studies by the application deadline.